-- Followers are directionless without strong leadership and will feel like failures even when they worked so hard to be a good follower.
+- Followers are directionless without strong leadership and will feel like failures even when they worked so hard to be good followers.

 - Poor leadership can cause a follower to feel unimportant and uncared for.

-- Poor leadership has the power to impact a follower’s long-term ability to trust.
+- Inconsistent leadership has the power to impact a follower’s long-term ability to trust.

 - Poor leadership results in feelings of disrespect and anger and for loyal followers causes internal conflict and guilt.